 Yes.
 Lunch will be provided for students by Indiana Electric Cooperatives.

-We will work with Senate staff and do our best to make sure students receive a photo with their legislator.
-Pictures taken by the Senate photographer will be mailed to students and will be available to view on IndianaSenatePage.com.
+Senate staff does their best to make sure students receive a photo with their legislator.
+However, due to the unpredictable nature of a legislator’s schedule, they can’t guarantee a photo.
+Pictures taken by the Senate photographer will be available to view on IndianaSenatePage.com.